PyKev/StudySumAI-Demo/README.md

-# StudySum AI - Summaries and Chat with PDFs and YouTube Videos 📚
+# StudySum AI - Summaries and Chat with PDFs, Excel/CSV and YouTube Videos 📚

 This application allows you to summarize and chat with your PDF documents and YouTube videos.
 To make the most of this application, you need an API key from OpenAI and, optionally, an API key from HuggingFace.
 Here's how to get them: